survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 * [react-dev-utils](https://www.npmjs.com/package/react-dev-utils) contains webpack utilities developed for [Create React App](https://www.npmjs.com/package/create-react-app).
 Despite its name, they are useful beyond React.
 * [webpack-dashboard](https://www.npmjs.com/package/webpack-dashboard) gives an entire terminal based dashboard over the standard webpack output.
 If you prefer clear visual output, this one will come in handy.

 In addition to plugins like these, it can be worth your while to set up linting to enforce coding standards.
-The *Linting* chapter digs into that topic in greater detail.
+The *Linting* chapter digs into that topic in detail.

 ## Conclusion